PlayerG9/img/scripts/manpage.md

 * url:
 the url of the website to scrape for images

+* -W, --min-width:
+minimum width of images to scrape them

+* -H, --min-height:
+minimum height of images to scrape them

 * -A, --all-links:
 without, scrape only downloads `<img src="...">` links.